 Hello, and thanks for stopping by!
 Have you ever wanted to make the world a better place, but you didn’t know where to start?
 That’s why I created this blog!

-If that wasn’t too hokey for you, and you’re still reading, then I would like to present you with my mission and values.
 My social work background taught me that all great organizations/institutions/movements have a mission statement and a list of core values, so I thought I should too.
 These are basically the ideals that I will attempt to uphold throughout this blog.

 To create, and inspire others to create, a better planet through small, manageable action steps.